 But even if the developer takes their responsibility seriously and does everything right, the app will ultimately be out of their hands.
 This is the deeper concern for many.
-Whoever has signing authority (be it legitimately or illegitimately) over the AAB uploaded to the Play Store has the power to remove the Code Transparency file and then re-sign the app.
+Whoever has signing authority (be it legitimately or illegitimately) over the Android App Bundle uploaded to the Play Store has the power to remove the Code Transparency file and then re-sign the app.
 If this were done, there would be no way for the original developer to verify its integrity anyway.

 Additional layers of security are therefore needed to protect both developers and users from possible interference.
 These layers include a signing key held solely by the developer (as with Code Transparency).
 But on top of this, adequate encryption of both code and resources is needed, as well as integrity checks performed automatically during runtime.
 That way both developers and users get peace of mind that the app is exactly as it was intended to be.
 This is a crucial feature of RASP: Runtime Application Self-Protection.
 With these checks, the app itself routinely verifies that none of its code and resources have been modified since the developer signed it off.